 Tortoise finish, the special antique finish

 Tortoise is an animal that is very well known.
-It is unique and special with hard shell on its back.
-The tortoise back has a distinctive shape and appearance.
-The uniqueness of the tortoise apparently has inspired designers to create furniture models with tortoise looked.
-The appearance of the tortoise is expressed and created by the finishing that is then called with the tortoise finish.
+It is unique and special with a hard shell on its back.
+The tortoiseback has a distinctive shape and appearance.
+The uniqueness of the tortoise apparently has inspired designers to create furniture models with a tortoise look.
+The appearance of the tortoise is expressed and created by the finishing that is then called the tortoise finish.

 Tortoise finish is the finish that mimics the appearance of tortoise.
-It is the type of antic finishing that needs lot of hand works with special techniques.
+It is the type of antic finishing that needs a lot of handwork with special techniques.
 Here in this article we will share the finishing process to produce a tortoise finish.

 Tortoise shell finish